MicrosoftDocs/power-pages-docs/power-pages-docs/configure/vs-code-extension.md

 :::image type="content" source="media/vs-code-extension/preview-studio.png" alt-text="A screen with file list, open file in Visual Studio Code editor, and a preview on the right-side.":::

-The preview feature requires that the other files are also open in the same Visual Studio Code session that make up the HTML markup for the preview to show.
+The preview feature requires that the other files are also open in the same Visual Studio Code session that makes up the HTML markup for the preview to show.
 For example, if only the HTML file is opened without the folder structure opened using Visual Studio Code, you’ll see the following message.

 :::image type="content" source="media/vs-code-extension/preview-failed.png" alt-text="Running the contributed command: 'microsoft-powerapps-portals.preview-show' failed.":::